Dashboard Member settings

 If the product’s main purpose is not to perform such a function, then it is unlikely to be a cosmetic product.

-2. What is the product applied?
+2. What is the product applied to?

-3. What is the product’s composition?
+3. What is in the product?

 • ingredients prohibited for cosmetics